 Sarah Mesnick leads efforts at NOAA Fisheries Southwest Fisheries Science Center to engage scientists, fishermen, buyers, chefs and consumers in finding creative – and culinary – solutions to conserving and sustaining our fish, fisheries and local fishing communities.
 As a behavioral ecologist by training, Sarah is also engaged with Heidi Dewar and Hawaii Pacific University in a project to better understand the unusual pattern of sexual dimorphism in opah.

-Oriana Poindexter earned her masters degree from the Scripps Institution of Oceanography and has been based at the NOAA Southwest Fisheries Science Center since 2015.
+Oriana Poindexter earned her master’s degree from the Scripps Institution of Oceanography and has been based at the NOAA Southwest Fisheries Science Center since 2015.
 Her focus is the seafood supply chain on a local and global scale, and she works directly with fishermen, chefs, industry and seafood consumers to foster collaborative, creative solutions.
-She has been collecting biological samples from opah processed at Catalina Offshore Products over the past year to inform NOAA’s ongoing research on the age, growth, and reproduction of the species.
+She has been collecting biological samples from opah processed at Catalina Offshore Products to inform NOAA’s ongoing research on the opah species complex.

 Owyn Snodgrass was born and raised in San Diego in a diving, fishing, and surfing family.
 After graduating with a degree in Marine Biology from UCSC, he returned to San Diego to pursue a career in fisheries science.
 Since joining the NOAA Southwest Fisheries Science Center, he has worked on several species of fisheries interest including Pacific bluefin tuna, opah, and numerous shark species.